 MGC is pleased to announce registration is now open for the 2020 Virtual Fall Family History Seminar with our partners the Archives of Michigan and the Library of Michigan!

 Our keynote speaker will be Sunny Morton.
 Sunny will give four lectures live, virtually.
 Additionally, there will be one session each from Kris Rzepczynski of the Archives of Michigan and Matt Pacer from the Library of Michigan.

 Speaker, writer, blogger, and editor, Sunny Morton, speaks to genealogical communities throughout the world.
-Her work includes being a contributing editor at Family Tree Magazine and a National Genealogical Society award winning editor of Ohio Genealogy News.
+Her work includes being a contributing editor at Family Tree Magazine and a National Genealogical Society award-winning editor of Ohio Genealogy News.
 She is co-author of How to Find Your Family History in U.S. Church Records, author of Story of My Life: A Workbook for Preserving Your Legacy, and the quick reference guide, Genealogy Giants: Comparing the 4 Major Websites.
 Sunny is especially known for tracing U.S. ancestors expertise; comparing the industry’s largest websites, and giving presentations on how to reconstruct and tell meaningful stories from the past.

+Registration is now open!
 Join Sunny and MGC for these exciting topics.

 Must-Use U.S. Record Collections You Might Not Know About on Ancestry.com, FamilySearch, Findmypast and MyHeritage